Estimated Reading Time: 12 minutes

 This can range from needing help with personal care such as washing, getting dressed and eating, to providing medication and assistance with daily tasks such as laundry or getting around.

-Care homes vary in size and style, but their overall aim is the same; to help residents enjoy their lives in peace and comfort, with as much independence as possible.
+Care homes vary in size and style, but their overall aim is the same; to help residents enjoy their lives in peace and comfort, while promoting independence as much as possible.

 Most care homes offer an activities programme through their activities coordinator to keep residents entertained, as well as day trips and excursions in the local community and its surrounding areas.